MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/Get-HelpPreview.md

 ```

 ### -ConvertNotesToList

-Indicates that this cmldet formats multiple paragraph items in the **NOTES** section as single list items.
+Indicates that this cmdlet formats multiple paragraph items in the **NOTES** section as single list items.
 This output follows TechNet formatting.

 ```yaml